jamiesage123/Unsplash-New-Tab/README.md

 # Unsplash-Safari

-A New Tab page that uses the unsplash photo database, designed for Safari, but compatiable on all Mobile Devices.
+A New Tab page that uses the unsplash photo database, that can be used on all desktop and mobile web browsers.

 ## Installation